 The Higher Education Opportunity Act enacted on August 14, 2008, requires institutions that maintain on-campus student housing facilities to publish an Annual Fire Safety Report that contains information about campus fire safety practices and standards of the institution.
-The following Report details all information required by this Act as it pertains to Dickinson Law at Carlisle, of The Pennsylvania State University.
+The following Report details all information required by this Act for the Penn State Altoona campus of The Pennsylvania State University.